 Some days you may wake up feeling sinus gum pain and not know what to do.
 Many people assume that congestion and cough are the only symptoms of a sinus infection, but it’s not true.
 Sinus gum pain is a common discomfort caused by this infection as well.
-See how our Indianapolis family and cosmetic dentist provide the proper care to remove any discomfort you're experiencing.
+See how our cosmetic dentist in Indianapolis provides the proper care to remove any discomfort you're experiencing.

 Is My Sinus Gum Pain Caused by a Sinus Infection?

 A sinus infection, or referred to as sinusitis, happens when the tissue lining of the sinuses becomes inflamed or swollen.
 While this causes many respiratory symptoms, it also leads to sinus gum pain.

 Sinuses are filled with air when they are healthy.
 When there's an infection, they become filled with germs and fluid instead.
 About 37 million Americans tend to suffer from sinusitis every year.
 For many of these people, dental pain and sinus gum pain are common symptoms.

 A medical professional like our Indianapolis cosmetic dentist is the only one that can determine if you have a sinus infection.
 In the meantime, here are some ways to determine if the gum pain you're feeling could be related to your sinusitis:

 • Are you able to breathe through your nose?
 Congestion and nasal obstruction are all possible signs of a sinus infection.

 • Is there a thick, yellow or greenish discharge that you're experiencing from your nose and down into your throat?

 • When you touch your face, is it tender?